jesfus/playwrightBDD/README.md

 # Playwright + BDD

-Behavior-Driven Development (BDD) is an Agile software development methodology that focuses on collaboration between developers, testers, and business stakeholders to ensure that the software being developed meets business requirements.
+Behavior-Driven Development (BDD) is an Agile software development methodology that focuses on collaboration between developers, testers, and business stakeholders to ensure that the developed software meets business requirements.
 Here's how BDD testing works:

 ## Overview of BDD

 - **Collaboration**: BDD emphasizes collaboration among the "Three Amigos" — business stakeholders, developers, and testers.
 This collaboration ensures that everyone has a shared understanding of the desired behavior of the application.
-- **Natural Language**: BDD uses a domain-specific language (DSL) that is readable by non-technical stakeholders.
+- **Natural Language**: BDD uses a domain-specific language (DSL) readable by non-technical stakeholders.
 This language, often implemented using Gherkin syntax, allows teams to write test scenarios in plain English, making them accessible to all parties involved.
-- **Focus on Behavior**: Instead of focusing solely on functionality, BDD centers on the behavior of the application as it relates to business needs.
+- **Focus on Behavior**: Instead of focusing solely on functionality, BDD centres on the behaviour of the application as it relates to business needs.
 This helps ensure that the software aligns with what the stakeholders want.

 ## How BDD Testing Works

 - **Feature Files**: BDD scenarios are written in feature files using the **[Gherkin](https://cucumber.io/docs/gherkin/reference/)** syntax.
-These files describe the expected behavior of the application in a structured format using Given-When-Then statements (the extension of this files are **.feature**).
+These files describe the expected behaviour of the application in a structured format using Given-When-Then statements (the extension of this file are **.feature**).
   - **Given**: Sets up the initial context or preconditions.
-  - **When**: Describes the action or event that triggers the behavior.
+  - **When**: Describes the action or event that triggers the behaviour.
   - **Then**: Specifies the expected outcome or result.
 - **Step Definitions**: Each line in a feature file is mapped to code using step definitions.
 These are the glue code that connects the plain language scenarios to executable code.